-- the election of directors; - approval of an amendment to Article 10 of the Company's Articles of Incorporation to provide for the classification of the Board of Directors into three classes of directors with staggered terms of office; - approval of an amendment to Article 10 of the Company's Articles of Incorporation to prohibit removing directors other than for cause; - approval of an amendment to the Company's Assumed 2006 Stock Incentive Plan; - ratification of the appointment of Cherry, Bekaert & Holland L.L.P. as our independent registered public accounting firm for the current fiscal year; and - the transaction of such other business as may come before the meeting or any adjournment thereof.
+- the election of four Class I directors: - approval of an amendment to the Company's Articles of Incorporation (the "Articles") to increase the number of authorized shares of the Company's capital stock from 105,000,000 shares to 115,000,000 shares, and to increase the number of shares designated as common stock from 100,000,000 shares (\$.001 par value) to 110,000,000 shares (\$.001 par value); - approval of an amendment to the Company's Assumed 2006 Stock Incentive Plan; - ratification of the appointment of Cherry, Bekaert & Holland L.L.P. as our independent registered public accounting firm for the current fiscal year; and - · the transaction of such other business as may come before the meeting or any adjournment thereof.